IRNAS/irnas-east-software/docs/pack.md

   - `overwrite_artifacts` - a list of files to copy for this specific build configuration, overwriting the default artifacts specified in `pack.artifacts` (when using this, do not use `artifacts`).
-- `pack.extra` - a list of additional files to copy that are not part of the twister output, but are created by other means.
+- `pack.extra` - a list of additional files to copy that are not part of the Twister output, but are created by other means.

 ### File paths and the `$APP_DIR` variable